skeeto/w64devkit/README.md

 does not include libraries, but you can install additional libraries such that the toolchain can find them naturally.
 There are three options:

-1. Install it under the sysroot at `w64devkit/$ARCH/`.
-The easiest option, but will require re-installation after upgrading w64devkit.
-If it defines `.pc` files, the `pkg-config` command will automatically find and use them.
+1. The w64devkit installation directory is a sysroot (`lib/`, `include/`, etc.), so you can install the library directly into w64devkit the usual unix-like way.
+It's the easiest option, but requires re-installation after each w64devkit upgrade.
+If the library defines `.pc` files, the `pkg-config` command will automatically find and use them.

 2. Append its installation directory to your `CPATH` and `LIBRARY_PATH` environment variables.
 Use `;` to delimit directories.
 You would likely